Turnout

 3. The capacity to engage in previous employment

-Together, these factors account for about 55% of medical denials.
+Together, these factors account for about 55% of SSDI denials.
 Additionally, incomplete applications and missed deadlines can complicate matters even more.

-We understand that navigating these challenges can feel overwhelming.
-To improve your chances, it's essential to ensure that all medical documentation is thorough and up-to-date.
+We understand that the application process can feel overwhelming.
+To improve your chances, it's essential to ensure that all documentation is thorough and up-to-date.
 Regular treatment and detailed records of your symptoms and functional limitations are crucial.
 For example, keeping a pain diary that aligns with your medical visits can provide valuable insights into the severity of your condition.

-Legal representation can also make a significant difference in strengthening your claim.
-Disability lawyers are familiar with the SSA's evidentiary requirements and can help you gather the necessary documentation to support your case.
-Research shows that individuals with legal representation are much more likely to receive benefits compared to those who apply on their own.
+Consider working with professionals in strengthening your claim.
+Advocates are familiar with the requirements and can help you gather the necessary documentation to support your case.
+Research shows that individuals who seek assistance are much more likely to receive benefits compared to those who apply on their own.

 Moreover, addressing past issues in new applications is vital for improving your chances of success.
-If your claim is denied, remember that you have 60 days to request reconsideration.
+If your claim is denied, remember that you have 60 days to appeal.
 During this time, you can compile additional evidence to bolster your case.
 Many people who persist in seeking their claims eventually receive the assistance they need.
-This highlights the importance of understanding SSDI information and the disability benefits process while avoiding common pitfalls.
+This highlights the importance of understanding the process while avoiding common pitfalls.

 You're not alone in this journey, and we're here to help you every step of the way.